 - Tu es sorti aller au parc.
 You went out to go to the park.

-(If you need to brush up on the present tense of the verb être, take a look at this post on irregular French verbs.)
+(If you need to brush up on the present tense of the verbs of être, take a look at this article on irregular French verbs.)

 Remember to Agree with Number and Gender!